act-rules/act-rules.github.io/_rules/image-non-empty-accessible-name-23a2a8.md

 ## Background

-Some elements have a role of `button` and a default accessible name defined by the [HTML Accessibility API Mapping][html aam input button], for example `input` elements whose `type` [attribute value][] is either `submit` or `reset`.
-This rule consider that these default names can be descriptive and therefore does not fail them.

 - [Understanding Success Criterion 1.1.1: Non-text Content](https://www.w3.org/WAI/WCAG21/Understanding/non-text-content.html)
 - [G94: Providing short text alternative for non-text content that serves the same purpose and presents the same information as the non-text content](https://www.w3.org/WAI/WCAG21/Techniques/general/G94)
 - [G95: Providing short text alternatives that provide a brief description of the non-text content](https://www.w3.org/WAI/WCAG21/Techniques/general/G95)